project-koku/koku/docs/devtools.md

 1. Since the data is externally located, dropping these tables will not result in data loss.
 Dropping the table will force the hive metastore to refresh the metadata schema picking up any changes.

 ### Managed Tables:
-Managed tables are not store locally, and Hive assumes it owns the data for the managed table.
+Managed tables ARE NOT stored externally, and Hive assumes it owns the data for the managed table.
 The managed tables can be identified with the same `SHOW CREATE TABLE <table_name>` command.

  ```
     SHOW CREATE TABLE reporting_ocpawscostlineitem_project_daily_summary;